vaishuthakur/vaishuthakur/README.md

 - 👋 Hi, I’m Vaishali Thakur
-- 👀 I’m interested in to learn new skill
+- 👀 I’m interested in  problem solving
 - 🌱 I’m currently learning Dsa with java,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me vaishalithakur9568@gmail.com